On this page

 Who is eligible for AMR?

 Victorian use licence holders, approved testers and approved assessors are generally eligible, but you will need to check that the other jurisdiction has fully entered the AMR scheme before you start work in the second jurisdiction.
+Some jurisdictions have entered the scheme but have made temporary exemptions for some licensing schemes to allow work to be done to prepare for the new system.

 What does this mean?